gopijammula/Devops_Notes/Docker/imp-questions.md

 ## explain the architecture of Docker?
-es, of course!
 The architecture of Docker can be divided into the following components:

 * Docker Daemon: This is the core component of Docker and is responsible for building, running, and managing containers.
 It communicates with the Docker client and Docker registry to manage the containers.